National Apprenticeship Week 2019

 Thinking about applying for an apprenticeship?
 Skip over to our jobs page - opportunities are awaiting...

-The 11th National Apprenticeship Week is just around the corner, running from 5th to 9th March 2018, and RateMyApprenticeship and partner EY are really excited to be involved in this year’s celebration.
-But what is happening during National Apprenticeship Week 2018 (NAW 2018), and how can you get involved?
+The 12th National Apprenticeship Week is just around the corner, running from 4th to 8th March 2019, and RateMyApprenticeship in collaboration with accounting firm Mazars are really excited to be involved in this year’s celebration.
+But what is happening during National Apprenticeship Week 2019 (NAW 2019), and how can you get involved?

 What is National Apprenticeship Week?

-Now in its 11th year and co-ordinated by the National Apprenticeship Service, National Apprenticeship Week 2018 is a 5-day celebration of apprenticeship success in England, with emphasis on how apprenticeships are a great pathway to career success and a viable alternative to university.
+Now in its 12th year and co-ordinated by the National Apprenticeship Service, National Apprenticeship Week 2019 is a 5-day annual celebration of apprenticeships in England, that brings together the whole apprenticeship community and helps young people consider apprenticeships as an option after school or college.

 Throughout the week, a series of nationwide and local events will take place; last year there were over 500 to choose from!
 The event gets bigger each year as apprenticeships become an ever-increasing popular choice for young people.

-This year’s theme for National Apprenticeship Week 2018, or #NAW2018, is ‘Apprenticeships Work:’ #WorksForMe.
-Employers and apprentices from across the country will come together to encourage more young people to choose an apprenticeship as their ‘ladder of opportunity’, as well as educating new employers and the wider community on the benefits of apprenticeships.
+This year’s theme for National Apprenticeship Week 2019, or #NAW2019, is ‘Blaze A Trail’, highlighting how viable apprenticeships are as an alternative to going to university.
+Employers and apprentices from across the country will come together to encourage more young people to choose an apprenticeship, as well as educating new employers and the wider community on the benefits of apprenticeships.

 Why is it important?

-How RateMyApprenticeship and EY are getting involved in #NAW2018
+How RateMyApprenticeship and Mazars are getting involved in #NAW2019

-RateMyApprenticeship and global professional services organisation, EY, are hugely passionate about apprenticeships.
+RateMyApprenticeship and global audit, accounting and consulting group, Mazars, are hugely passionate about apprenticeships.
 Introducing young, enthusiastic and talented individuals into a business has huge benefits for both the employer and the young person.
 From injecting fresh ideas into a brand, improving productivity across all levels, introducing diversity into every area and reducing certain skill shortages, apprenticeships can transform how a business works.